QuickyBooster/SE357-Pratice-class/Lab1/Lab1.1/question2.md

 - Difficulty in Reuse: While the text mentions the potential for forming a pattern language and reusing design elements, in practice, reuse of use cases across projects can be challenging, especially when systems have unique requirements and contexts.

 - Overemphasis on Descriptions: In some cases, the focus on detailed use case descriptions may detract from the actual requirements engineering process, potentially leading to a lack of attention to other critical activities, such as validation and verification.

+8. User Stories

+- Lack of Detail: User stories are intentionally brief and high-level.
+While this brevity can be an advantage in agile development by promoting flexibility, it can also be a drawback when detailed and comprehensive requirements are needed.
+Important details might be omitted, leading to misunderstandings and incomplete implementations.

+- Ambiguity: User stories may leave room for interpretation, leading to ambiguity.
+Team members might have different interpretations of what a user story means, which can result in inconsistent or incorrect implementations.

+- Limited Traceability: User stories often lack traceability, making it challenging to link them back to specific project objectives or high-level requirements.
+This can make it difficult to ensure that all user stories contribute to the overall project goals.

+- Difficulty in Handling Non-Functional Requirements: User stories primarily focus on functional requirements.
+Non-functional requirements (e.g., performance, security, scalability) are often left unaddressed or are handled separately.
+This can be a drawback when dealing with critical non-functional aspects of the system.

+- Customer Dependency: User stories rely on customer input and involvement to provide more details during implementation.
+If customers are unavailable or have limited availability, this can slow down the development process or lead to incomplete user stories.

+- Scalability Challenges: User stories are more suited for small to medium-sized projects.
+For larger, more complex projects, managing a vast number of user stories can become challenging, and maintaining a clear and concise backlog can be a significant drawback.

+- Limited Historical Documentation: User stories might not provide a comprehensive historical record of project requirements and changes.
+This can make it challenging to understand the rationale behind past decisions and can hinder knowledge transfer when team members change.

+- Not Ideal for Regulatory or Safety-Critical Projects: User stories may not be sufficient for projects with strict regulatory or safety requirements.
+Such projects often require comprehensive documentation and traceability, which user stories do not naturally provide.

+- Overemphasis on Customer Involvement: While customer involvement is essential in agile development, over-reliance on user stories can lead to constant changes in requirements as the project progresses, causing scope creep and timeline issues.

+- Incompatibility with Waterfall Models: Although user stories were designed for agile methodologies, some teams attempt to use them in a waterfall model, which may not align well with the structured and sequential nature of the waterfall approach.
+This can lead to confusion and inefficiencies.